Group selection: Background

-From the mid 1960s, evolutionary biologists argued that natural selection acted primarily at the level of the individual.
+From the mid-1960s, evolutionary biologists argued that natural selection acted primarily at the level of the individual.
 In 1964, John Maynard Smith, C. M. Perrins (1964), and George C. Williams in his 1966 book Adaptation and Natural Selection cast serious doubt on group selection as a major mechanism of evolution; Williams's 1971 book Group Selection assembled writings from many authors on the same theme.

-It was at that time generally agreed that this was the case even for eusocial insects such as honeybees, which encourages kin selection, since workers are closely related.
+It was in the 1960s generally agreed that group selection also applied for eusocial insects such as honeybees.

 Kin selection and inclusive fitness theory

+Theory makes group selection difficult

 Experiments from the late 1970s suggested that selection involving groups was possible.
 Early group selection models assumed that genes acted independently, for example a gene that coded for cooperation or altruism.
 Genetically based reproduction of individuals implies that, in group formation, the altruistic genes would need a way to act for the benefit of members in the group to enhance the fitness of many individuals with the same gene.
 But it is expected from this model that individuals of the same species would compete against each other for the same resources.
 This would put cooperating individuals at a disadvantage, making genes for cooperation likely to be eliminated.
 Group selection on the level of the species is flawed because it is difficult to see how selective pressures would be applied to competing/non-cooperating individuals.

+Alternative explanation of altruism

-Kin selection between related individuals is accepted as an explanation of altruistic behavior.
+Unlike group selection, kin selection between related individuals is accepted by most biologists as an explanation of altruistic behaviour.
 R.A.
 Fisher in 1930 and J.B.S.
 Haldane in 1932 set out the mathematics of kin selection, with Haldane famously joking that he would willingly die for two brothers or eight cousins.
-In this model, genetically related individuals cooperate because survival advantages to one individual also benefit kin who share some fraction of the same genes, giving a mechanism for favoring genetic selection.
+In this model, genetically related individuals cooperate because survival advantages to one individual also benefit kin who share some fraction of the same genes, giving a mechanism for selection in favour of this much altruism, without involving group selection.

-Inclusive fitness theory, first proposed by W. D. Hamilton in the early 1960s, gives a selection criterion for evolution of social traits when social behavior is costly to an individual organism's survival and reproduction.
+Inclusive fitness theory, first proposed by W. D. Hamilton in the early 1960s, gives a selection criterion for evolution of social traits when social behaviour is costly to an individual organism's survival and reproduction.
 The criterion is that the reproductive benefit to relatives who carry the social trait, multiplied by their relatedness (the probability that they share the altruistic trait) exceeds the cost to the individual.
 Inclusive fitness theory is a general treatment of the statistical probabilities of social traits accruing to any other organisms likely to propagate a copy of the same social trait.
 Kin selection theory treats the narrower but simpler case of the benefits to close genetic relatives (or what biologists call 'kin') who may also carry and propagate the trait.
-A significant group of biologists support inclusive fitness as the explanation for social behavior in a wide range of species, as supported by experimental data.
-An article was published in Nature with over a hundred coauthors.
+The theory is widely accepted by biologists.